cindywucuhk/ESSC4510_Project/README.md

 # Python files
 Here shows all the python files and their usage.
+- earthquake_data_processing.py
+  - download, to .CSV file, seperate the data into 3 parts
 - periodicity_before.py
   - time series, power/amplitude spectral density for before the volcanic eruption
 - periodicity_during.py